-It was damp, grey and cold on the Friday I left for Deerfield, in the heart of the Pioneer Valley of Massachusetts, and my overnight stay at the Deerfield Inn, a historic bed and breakfast.
+It was damp, grey and cold on the Friday I left for Deerfield, a town located in the heart of the Pioneer Valley of Massachusetts, and my overnight stay at the historic Deerfield Inn.
 A snowstorm was predicted to roll into Boston on Saturday, so it wasn’t the ideal time to take a roadtrip.
 However, since I had been cooped up since Christmas due to a serious illness, I was willing to risk getting stuck in middle-of-nowhere for the chance to get out of the house.

-It would be my first visit to Deerfield – a tiny town of a little more than 5,000 residents in Franklin County that’s home to the prestigious Deerfield Academy – even though every summer my dad and I head a few miles north to Greenfield for the Green River Music Festival.
+It was my first visit to Deerfield – a tiny town of a little more than 5,000 residents in Franklin County that’s home to the prestigious Deerfield Academy – even though every summer my dad and I spend a weekend just a few miles north in Greenfield for the Green River Music Festival.
 Not having much time to do any research before my trip, I really had no idea what would be waiting for me there.
 And considering the last few miles on 91 North are spent driving through sparsely populated farmland, I wasn’t expecting much.